-4.2 A case study
+4.2 A Case Study

-For the variation, we select some typical samples to conduct a case study.
-For example, we select a file with CVE ID (CVE-2013-0641), which can execute any code remotely by exploiting the vulnerability.
-We apply the methodologies in the above four scenarios to vary selected samples and then check the VT reports of these samples and their variants.
-The VT reports show that original samples can be detected by 61 detection engines, within which 33 engines can identify the malicious information.
-Yet after variation, only 60 engines can detect these variants and 22 engines are able to identify their malicious information.
+This session presents a case study for adversarial example generation.
+For example, we select a file with CVE ID to be CVE-2013-0641.
+By exploiting the vulnerability, we can execute any code remotely.
+We apply the methodologies in the above four scenarios to vary selected samples and then check against the VirusTotal anti-virus service.
+The original sample is scanned by 60 detection engines, within which 33 engines predict the sample as malicious.
+Yet after variation, only ~22 engines are able to predict the sample as malicious, this demonstrates the strong evasion ability after the sample variation.

-Table 5 VT detection result of generate new malware
+Table 5 Detection Accuracy for VirusTotal service